Look what the homosexuals have done to me!

 From California Split to Croupier and Uncut Gems, women are often afterthoughts in movies about gambling.
 Jeanne Moreau’s compulsive gambler in Bay of Angels (1963) is a notable exception, a deadbeat mom whose desperation is evident in her haunted eyes and peroxide-blonde hair.
 “The first time I walked into a casino, I felt like I was in church,” she recalls in that film, a romanticization not quite echoed by Valerie Bertinelli’s Gina Breslin* in The Seduction of Gina (1984).

-Gina’s gambling is less about spiritual communion than emotional immaturity and marital ennui.
-“I feel like I’m single except I can’t date,” she moans to best friend Mary (Dinah Manoff) as they loll around the college campus where she studies art.
-It’s a problem of her own making.
-Husband David (Fredric Lehne), a young physician, warned against tagging along for his intern year, worried she’d feel lonely and isolated.
-She insisted on cohabitation anyway but struggles during his overnight shifts, resorting first to restless late-night baking and then baccarat to keep busy.
+Gina’s gambling is less about spiritual communion than emotional immaturity and marital ennui: “I feel like I’m single, except I can’t date,” she moans to best friend Mary (Dinah Manoff) as they loll around the college campus where she studies art.
+It’s a problem of her own making — husband David (Fredric Lehne), a young physician, warned against tagging along for his intern year, worried she’d be lonely and isolated.
+She insisted on cohabitating anyway but struggles during his overnight shifts, resorting first to restless late-night baking and then baccarat to keep busy.

 Valerie Bertinelli is a Tempted Nun in Shattered Vows